energinet-open-incubator/innersource-collaboration/meeting_minutes/project-origin-working-session-09-03-2023.md

   - 8 cards in “Backlog”
   - 3 cards in “In Progress”
   - 2 cards in “Waiting/Blocked”
-- [x] Review status of in-flight work from the [Collaboration Platform Backlog](
+- [x] Review status of in-flight work from the [Collaboration Platform Backlog]
   - 5 cards in “Backlog”
   - 2 cards in “In Progress”
   - 1 cards in “Waiting/Blocked”
-- [x] Review status of in-flight work from the [Energinet Open Incubator Board]
+- [x] Review status of in-flight work from the [Energinet Open Incubator Backlog]
   - 12 cards in “Backlog”
   - 4 cards in “In Progress”
   - 1 cards in “Waiting/Blocked”